Turze Pole: Recent history

-In the years of 1989-1991, the parish church, Church of the Invocation of Divine Mercy, was built under the direction of architects Zdzisław Wojdanowski and Lucjan Krynicki from Brzozów.
-In the years of 1995-1996 under the initiative of the village pastor, Fr.Henryk Hazik, a monograph of the village was created.
+In of 1989–1991, the parish church, Church of the Invocation of Divine Mercy, was built under the direction of architects Zdzisław Wojdanowski and Lucjan Krynicki from Brzozów.
+In of 1995-1996 under the initiative of the village pastor, Fr.Henryk Hazik, a monograph of the village was created.

 Important figures from Turze Pole

 In 1941, professor.
 Dr. Valerian Pańko was born in Turze Pole.
-He was a lawyer, president of Supreme Chamber of Control of the Republic of Poland who died in a mysterious car accident on October 7, 1991 during the investigation of the controversial FOZZ affair, which he was heading at the time.
+He was a lawyer, president of Supreme Chamber of Control of the Republic of Poland who died in a mysterious car accident on October 7, 1991, during the investigation of the controversial FOZZ affair, which he was heading at the time.
 Since 1980, he was involved in the activities of the trade union Solidarity.
 He was an advisor during strikes in Rzeszow as well as in Ustrzyki Dolne.
 He is buried next to his father in the neighboring village of Jasionów.